school-brainhack/school-brainhack.github.io/content/en/project/video-EEG-FC-SC/index.md

 We computed functional connectome dynamically (1s of EEG) over a non-overlapping sliding window for the cortical activity in the alpha band.
 The regions of interest (ROIs) defined by the HCP-MMP parcellation [Glasser et al., 2016] were grouped, and Segregation analysis [Wig G S, 2017] was performed, with a specific emphasis on the Visual Yeo-Krienen network.
 To establish a noise floor, we generated surrogate Segregation measures by spatially permuting the EEG cortical signal (N = 100).
 We compared the observed Segregation values against the surrogate Segregation measures to identify instances where the observed Segregation exceeded the noise floor.

 ![image info](/content/en/project/video-EEG-FC-SC/results/segregation_alpha.png)
 *Relating Segregation time-series to the ISC time-series.
 First the ISC time-series (blue) is binarized i.e., set to 1 when ISC is significant.
-Second, the Segregation is projected alonside (green).
-The yellow horizontal line distinguishes the level of Segregation (more or less)*
+Second, the Segregation is projected alongside (green).
+The yellow horizontal line distinguishes the level of Segregation (high or low)*

 Upon analyzing the time-series of Segregation in relation to the binarized ISC time-series (blue), we observed occasional alignment between the two, although not strictly consistent.
 To further explore this relationship, we categorized the Segregation into two groups.